-- Children ages 5 to 11, who received a primary series of an FDA-approved or FDA authorized mRNA vaccine at least 28 days prior, may receive a 3rd dose of ONLY the Pfizer vaccine. - Children ages 5 to 11, who received a primary series of a non-FDA authorized or approved COVID-19 vaccine at least 28 days prior, may receive a 3rd dose of ONLY the Pfizer vaccine.
+- Children ages 5 to 11 who received a primary series of Pfizer-BioNTech COVID-19 vaccine at least 28 days prior may receive a 3rd dose of the Pfizer-BioNTech vaccine. - Children ages 5 to 11 who received a primary series of a non-FDA authorized or approved COVID-19 vaccine at least 28 days prior may receive a 3rd dose of ONLY the Pfizer vaccine.